aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 <b>Performance Optimization</b><br>
 Apart from designing the Offer Write Service and implementing the SAGA-based rollback flow, my major focus was on improving system performance, reliability, and maintainability.
-One of my biggest achievements was optimizing the asynchronous processing pipeline using Vert.x Futures and CompletableFutures.
+One of my biggest achievements was optimizing the asynchronous processing pipeline using Vert.x Futures.
 This reduced thread contention and improved offer ingestion throughput by nearly 25% under load.
 <details>
 <summary>Spring Boot vs Vert.X (click to expand)</summary>